Genpei War: Background

+History

 Beginnings of the war

 The actions of Taira no Kiyomori having deepened Minamoto hatred for the Taira clan, a call for arms was sent up by Minamoto no Yorimasa and Prince Mochihito.
 Not knowing who was behind this rally, Kiyomori called for the arrest of Mochihito, who sought protection at the temple of Mii-dera.
 The Mii-dera monks were unable to ensure him sufficient protection, so he was forced to move along.
 He was then chased by Taira forces to the Byōdō-in, just outside Kyoto.
 The war began thus, with a dramatic encounter on and around the bridge over the River Uji.
 This battle ended in Yorimasa's ritual suicide inside the Byōdō-in and Mochihito's capture and execution shortly afterwards.

 It was at this point that Minamoto no Yoritomo took over leadership of the Minamoto clan and began traveling the country seeking to rendezvous with allies.
 Leaving Izu Province and heading for the Hakone Pass, he was defeated by the Taira in the battle of Ishibashiyama.
-However he successfully made it to the provinces of Kai and Kōzuke, where the Takeda and other friendly families helped repel the Taira army.
+However, he successfully made it to the provinces of Kai and Kōzuke, where the Takeda and other friendly families helped repel the Taira army.
 Meanwhile, Kiyomori, seeking vengeance against the Mii-dera monks and others, besieged Nara and burnt much of the city to the ground.

 Fighting continued the following year, 1181.
 Minamoto no Yukiie was defeated by a force led by Taira no Shigehira at the Battle of Sunomatagawa.
 However, the "Taira could not follow up their victory."

 Taira no Kiyomori died from illness in the spring of 1181, and around the same time Japan began to suffer from a famine which was to last through the following year.
 The Taira moved to attack Minamoto no Yoshinaka, a cousin of Yoritomo who had raised forces in the north, but were unsuccessful.
 For nearly two years, the war ceased, only to resume in the spring of 1183.